 Our expert instructors and coaches combine theory with practice, and are some of the most respected and experienced educators working in the fields of conflict resolution, negotiation, and third-party mediation.

-Centre for Conflict Resolution Faculty in BC
+Centre for Conflict Resolution faculty in BC

-Nancy Baker, MA (Leadership), Cert.
-ConRes is a mediator, facilitator, consultant, and coach.
-She worked at Sunshine Coast Community Services Society for 22 years developing a variety of community programs on the Sunshine Coast as well as working part time at the Justice Institute in Vancouver as a coach and trainer in the Conflict Resolution Program.
+Nancy Baker, MA in Leadership and Adult Education, Cert.ConRes, RRM (Mediator on Mediate BC roster), MBTI certified, Trauma Informed practice and ability to work with High Conflict Disorders.
+Nancy worked at Sunshine Coast Community Services Society for 22 years developing a variety of community programs on the Sunshine Coast as well as working part time at the Justice Institute in Vancouver as a coach and trainer in the Conflict Resolution Program.
 Nancy started mediating privately with families in 1994 as well as spending time assisting not-for-profits to develop visions, missions, strong boards and to resolve conflicts.
-She has worked as a facilitator, mediator and consultant around the province of BC and across Canada with many not-for-profit organizations.
-In 2005, Nancy graduated with a Masters Degree from the Masters of Arts, Leadership and Training Program at Royal Roads University and in 2012 she completed her Myers Briggs Typology Certification in California.
-She was the Mediation Advisor at the Provincial Court in downtown Vancouver from 2010 to 2015.
-Presently Nancy is working at the Justice Institute as well as continuing to work privately as a mediator/facilitator in a variety of civil situations and offers workshops including Creating Leaderful Teams, Building on Strengths and Recognizing Differences and Conflict Resolution from the Inside Out.
+She has worked as a facilitator, mediator and consultant around the province of BC and across Canada with many not-for-profits organizations.
+In 2005, Nancy graduated with a Masters Degree from the Masters of Arts, Leadership and Training program at Royal Roads University and in 2012 she completed her Myers Briggs Typology Certification in California.
+She was the Mediation Advisor on contract with Mediate BC and based in the Provincial Court in downtown Vancouver from 2010 to 2015.
+Presently she holds an annual contract with the Justice Institute, is developing a roster and providing conflict resolution services for health services around the province as well as other private contracts for universities and businesses.
+In the past few years she has attended the Jungian Summit on Narcissism, have taken other training to assist with trauma and high conflict situations.
+Nancy offers workshops on Creating Leaderful Teams and Resolving Conflict from the Inside Out as well as Conflict and Leadership Coaching.

 Kathleen Bellamano, BSW, RSW, C. Arb, C. Med, FMCCert.
 CFM, has been a dispute resolution practitioner for 15 years.
 She is a Chartered Arbitrator and Mediator, certified as a Comprehensive Family Mediator by Family Mediation Canada, is on the family and civil rosters of Mediate BC, the BC Hear the Child and Parenting Coordinator rosters and is a Restorative Justice Facilitator and Mentor.
 She has a Bachelor of Social Work from the University of Victoria and is currently completing a Master of Social Work with a Clinical Specialization and a Certificate in Adult Education.
 Kat received her Certificate in Conflict Analysis and Management and her Certificate in Family Mediation from The Institute of Conflict Analysis and Management with an emphasis on Conflict in Organizations and Group Facilitation Skills.
 She received her Certificate in Arbitration from the ADRBC (formerly BCAMI).